About the Artist in Residence Program

 - Solo exhibition in Gallery 224 of work completed during residency

 - Attend visiting artist workshops and symposium offered within the program

 - Exhibition/sales opportunities in two annual Show and Sales

-- Access to studio equipment including slab roller, extruder, spray booth, plaster mold-making room and glaze mixing area
+- Access to studio equipment including slab roller, extruder, spray booth, 3D clay printer, plaster mold-making room and glaze mixing area

 - Access to studio lighting and background material for documenting work